 The city of La Paz enforces a capacity limit and a time limit for visitors to Balandra Beach.

-As of November 2023, there are two daily entry slots, both with a capacity of 450 people:
+As of February 2026, there are still two daily entry slots, both with a capacity of 450 people each slot:

 - 8 am – 12 pm